 All non-rail pins (generically referred to as I/O pins) are required to be listed and have only a signal_name entry.
 No signal_type or bus_label entry is permitted.
 The signal_name entry may be used to signify the primary connection to other I/O pins (necessary for Aggressor_Only described later).

-Two pins in either the EMD Pin List or the Designator Pin List or connected if they have the same signal name.
-There is a low resistance between two connected points.
+Two pins in either the EMD Pin List or the Designator Pin List are connected if they have the same signal name.
+There is a low resistance assumed to exist between two connected points.
 There is a special case exception when a blocking cap is used in an I/O connection.
-In this special case the two points are connected with a low impedance at the Nyquist frequency (operating frequency of the conections).
+In this special case, the two points are connected with a low impedance at the Nyquist rate (twice the maximum target signaling rate of the connections).

 It is often convenient to merge multiple rail pins into a single interconnect model terminal.
-This may includel all of the rail pins with the same signal name, all of the rail pins with the same sigbnal_name in a specific designator, all of the rail pins of a bus_label in a designator.
+This may include all of the rail pins with the same signal name, all of the rail pins with the same signal_name in a specific designator, or all of the rail pins of a bus_label in a designator.
 In this case, all of the pins that are merged together into a single terminal are “shorted”.

 Example: